 We found 4 orthopedic surgeons who accept Humana Bronze 6450/HMO Premier near Gonzales, LA.

-Dr. G. Blanchard works as a hand surgeon and orthopedist in Baton Rouge, LA and Gonzales, LA.
-Patients gave him an average rating of 4.0 stars out of 5.
-Clinical interests for Dr. Blanchard include knee problems, foot problems, and arthroscopic surgery.
-He honors Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+Dr. G. Blanchard practices hand surgery and orthopedics/orthopedic surgery in Baton Rouge, LA and Gonzales, LA.
+He has a 4.0 out of 5.
+Dr. Blanchard's clinical interests include knee problems, foot problems, and arthroscopic surgery.
+He takes Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
 Dr. Blanchard attended medical school at Louisiana State University School of Medicine in New Orleans.
-He trained at Vanderbilt University Medical Center for his residency.
+He trained at Vanderbilt University Medical Center for residency.

 Clinical interests: Sports Health, Fractures, Knee Problems, Arthroscopic Surgery, Ankle Problems, Foot Problems, Trauma

-Dr. Scott Petrie practices orthopedics/orthopedic surgery in Gonzales, LA.
-His average patient rating is 4.5 stars out of 5 star rating by his patients.
+Dr. Scott Petrie specializes in orthopedics/orthopedic surgery and practices in Gonzales, LA.
+His average patient rating is 4.5 stars out of 5.
 Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Petrie honors.
 Dr. Petrie attended medical school at Louisiana State University School of Medicine in New Orleans.